-.
+r.
 Inspection Document.
 Any material obtained or developed during an inspection that is considered to be an NRC record.
 (Inspectors should review IMC 0620, “Inspection Documents and Records,” for clarification on how materials become agency records.)

-.
+s.
 Integrated Inspection Report.
 A construction inspection report that combines inspection items from multiple inspections (resident, regional, etc.) conducted during a specific time period.

-.
+t.
 Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC).
 Those inspections, tests, analyses, and acceptance criteria identified in the combined license that if met by the licensee are necessary and sufficient to provide reasonable assurance that the facility has been constructed and will operate in conformity with the license, the provisions of the Atomic Energy Act, as amended, and the Commission’s rules and regulations.

-.
+u.
 Licensee.
 A person or entity authorized to conduct activities under a license (e.g., early site permit, construction permit, combined license, or limited work authorization) issued by the Commission.

-.
+v.
 Limited Work Authorization.
 The authorization provided by the Director of New Reactors or the Director of Nuclear Reactor Regulation under 10 CFR 50.10 allowing that person to perform the driving of piles, subsurface preparation, placement of backfill, concrete, or permanent retaining walls within an excavation, installation of the foundation, including placement of concrete, any of which are for an SSC of the facility for which either a construction permit or combined license is otherwise required.

-.
+w.
 NRC Record.
 Any written, electronic, or photographic record under legal NRC control that documents the policy or activities of the NRC or an NRC licensee (see also the definition in 10 CFR Part 9).

-.
+x.
 Observation.
 For the cROP, a factual detail noted during a power reactor construction inspection.
 Observations not directly related to a finding may only be documented if prescribed by an appendix to IMC 0613, “Documenting 10 CFR Part 52 Construction Inspections,” or by a specific inspection procedure.

-.
-Pre-operational Test.

-.
+y.
+Pre-construction activity.
+Any activity conducted prior to issuance of a COL or LWA by the applicant or contracted suppliers on behalf of the applicant associated with a proposed ITAAC for safety-related components or portions of the proposed facility and occurring at other than the final, in-place location at the facility.

+z.
+Pre-operational Tests.
+Tests performed by or under the direction of the applicant's operations staff to demonstrate the proper functioning and conformance to design requirements of components, systems and structures.
+Containment leak rate tests may fall in this category or may be combined with the containment integrity test.
+Preoperational testing frequently forms the contractual basis for custody transfer from the constructor to the operator

+aa.
 Program element.
 Program element refers to the means that exist to implement elements (e.g., procedures, facilities, equipment, or training) of the licensee’s emergency preparedness program.

-.
+ab.
 Quality Assurance.
 Quality Assurance (QA) comprises all those planned and systematic actions necessary to provide adequate confidence that a structure, system or component will perform satisfactorily in service.
 QA includes quality control.

-.
+ac.
 Safety-related structures, systems and components (SSC).
 Those structures, systems and components that are relied upon to remain functional during and following design basis events to assure:

 1. The integrity of the reactor coolant pressure boundary